 Coming Soon!
-“Ethics and DSM V: Comprehensive Assessment of Perceptual Disturbance” 5 hours CEU educational course.
-This is a unique approach to training mental health professionals in diagnosing since it focuses on the common factor of perceptual disturbance in all mental disorders.
+“Ethics and DSM V: Comprehensive Assessment of Perceptual Disturbance” 5 hours CE educational course.
+This is a unique approach to training mental health professionals in diagnosing since it focuses a factor common in all mental disorders: perceptual disturbance.
 Disturbance in perception is a cornerstone of diagnosing accurately.
 This continuing educational training also helps participants determine when to discuss the diagnosis with the patient and the hazards of ‘labeling’.

 The Importance of Evaluating Perceptual Disturbance and Psychosis

 Perceptual Disturbance is perhaps the most important clinical information to collect.
 In many ways it is the cornerstone of understanding mental disorders.
 Regardless of your psychotherapeutic approaches, the goal is change in your clients’ perception.
 This is true for everything from career struggles, developing self-esteem, addictions and severe mental illness.
 Knowing when to recommend evaluation for psychiatric medication is important.
 This requires an understanding of when psychosis is treatable with therapy or whether medication is required.
 Understanding altered perception and psychosis is fundamental to arriving at the correct diagnosis.
 If you have experience in the assessment of perceptual disturbance, you can diagnose many mental illnesses.